-Recipients will are responsible for submitting quarterly programmatic progress reports that describe project activities during the reporting period and quarterly Federal Financial Reports using Standard Form 425 (SF-425).
+Recipients will be responsible for submitting quarterly programmatic progress reports that describe project activities during the reporting period and quarterly Federal Financial Reports using Standard Form 425 (SF-425).
+2 C.F.R. § 200.327; and 2 C.F.R. § 200.328.
 The progress report is used to track recipient's progress toward implementing community policing strategies and to collect data to gauge the effectiveness of increasing your agency's community policing capacity through COPS funding.
+The Federal Financial Report is used to track the expenditures of the recipient's award funds on a cumulative basis throughout the life of the award.